 For example, an individual may have a high absolute value, but when factoring in body weight, it is determined that they have a very low relative value which indicates less than ideal health.
-See the below chart for Relative VO2 Max Norms from the American College of Sports Medicine.
+See the below chart for Relative VO2 max Norms from the American College of Sports Medicine.

 Also known as metabolic equivalents, METS identify the amount of oxygen consumed at rest.
 One MET is defined as 3.5 ml/kg/hour, which is equivalent to the energy cost of sitting idly.
-This measurement provides a simple and straightforward means of measuring exercise intensity via oxygen consumption, and may be particularly beneficial for training.
+This measurement provides a simple and straightforward means of measuring exercise intensity via oxygen consumption and may be particularly beneficial for training.

 Most treadmills now have a feature that will display the METS of a certain intensity level.
-An exercise physiologist or similar professional may prescribe an exercise plan using METS as a frame of reference for appropriate levels of intensity during physical activity.
+An exercise physiologist or similar professional may recommend an exercise plan using METS as a frame of reference for appropriate levels of intensity during physical activity.